| Quote #1

 O, that this too too solid flesh would melt

-History Snack: Elizabethans believed the human body was made up of four basic elements, called humors: phlegm, blood, yellow bile, and black bile.
-These elements were supposed to influence a person's disposition and mood.
+History Snack!
+Elizabethans believed the human body was made up of four basic elements, called humors: phlegm, blood, yellow bile, and black bile.
 Hamlet seems to be suffering from what Elizabethans referred to as "melancholy," which was associated with too much "black bile" in the body.
 This state led to lethargy, irritability, distorted imagination, and so on.
 Basically, it sounds a lot like what we call "clinical depression" today.
+But since this is 1600 rather than the 21st century, he can't just take some Abilify; he has to plot (and delay) a murderous revenge.

 Textual Note: Some modern editions of the play read "sullied flesh" instead of "solid flesh."
 This is because the first folio (published 1623) edition of the play (which reads "solid") is slightly different than the first quarto (published 1603) edition, which reads "sallied."
-Modern editors who prefer the first quarto reading update the word "sallied" to "sullied."
-Both words seem to work so why are we making a big deal out of this?
-Well, the terms have slightly different connotations.
+Modern editors who prefer the first quarto reading update the word "sallied" to "sullied," as in "stained."
+Does it matter?
+Sure it does.
 Some editors and literary critics prefer "sullied" flesh because it suggests that Hamlet feels that he personally has been soiled, stained, or contaminated by his mother's incestuous relationship with his murderous uncle.
-This has some important implications for the play's theme of "Sex."
+Given how he seems to feel about sex, we'd buy that.

 | Quote #2

-Here's something you might like to know.
-Shakespeare borrows the idea of feigned madness from one of the play's major sources, the story of "Amleth," a legendary Danish tale that dates back to at least the 9th century.
+This seems like a good time for a History Snack break.
+Here's something you might like to know: Shakespeare borrows the idea of feigned madness from one of the play's major sources, the story of "Amleth," a legendary Danish tale that dates back to at least the 9th century.
 In the source story, Amleth clearly pretends to be mad after his uncle kills his father and marries his mother, Gerutha.
 (The idea is that if the uncle believes Amleth has lost his mind, he won't suspect that Amleth knows the truth behind the murder.
 Amleth, then, will be safe from his murderous uncle.)

 | Quote #3

-History Snack: Elizabethans thought that love really could make a man sick and mentally ill.
+Elizabethans thought that love really could make a man sick and mentally ill.
 They called this state "love melancholy."
-Check out what a doctor, Bernard Gordon, had to say in Lilium Medicinale:
+Check out what a doctor, Bernard Gordon, had to say in Lilium Medicinae:

 The illness called heroes is melancholy anguish caused by love for a woman.
-The cause of this affliction lies in the corruption of the faculty to evaluate… [men forget] all sense of proportion and common sense…it can be defined as melancholy anguish.
-(Cited in Ioan Couliano, Eros and Magic in the Renaissance.)
+The cause of this affliction lies in the corruption of the faculty to evaluate… [men forget] all sense of proportion and common sense…it can be defined as melancholy anguish. (source)